Where is the market/what is the postcode?

 Requests to photograph or film should be directed in the first instance to the Market Superintendent’s office at firstname.lastname@example.org

 The Superintendent’s office will consider the request and liaise with the Smithfield Market Tenants’ Association where appropriate before issuing a permit.
+Security Staff are also on site 24/7 in the offices and paroling the area should you have any questions regarding photos or filming, please ask them.

 Are there any rules I need to adhere to when on the market?